Johannes-Andersen/partall/README.md

 # Partall filter lists

 This is a filter list specifically made for <a href="https://github.com/gorhill/uBlock">uBlock Origin (uBO)</a>
-and is intended for my own personal use.
+and is intended for my personal use.
 But you are more than welcome to use it as well.

 ## I have found an issue!